Inter Continue Serie A Title Party As Bologna Slip In Champions League Bid - UrduPoint

 Inter Continue Serie A Title Party As Bologna Slip In Champions League Bid

-The 75,000 fans present at Sunday's on-pitch procession will be able to follow their victorious team around Milan before they reach joyous hordes at the Italian city's iconic Piazza del Duomo.
+The 75,000 fans present at Sunday's on-pitch ceremony will be able to follow their victorious team around Milan before they reach joyous hordes at the Italian city's iconic Piazza del Duomo.

-Supporters lined the streets around the San Siro as the team slowly set off on a four-hour jaunt, their passage away from the stadium hampered by a huge crowd hailing their heroes who won the Scudetto with five matches to spare.
+Supporters lined the streets and let off flares as the team began a four-hour jaunt, their passage away from the San Siro hampered by a huge crowd hailing their heroes who won the Scudetto with five matches to spare.

-Most of those fans were denied the chance to see Inter win their 20th league championship in the flesh on Monday night as they beat local rivals AC Milan as the away team in a thrilling local derby.
+Most of those fans were denied the chance to see Inter win their 20th league championship in the flesh on Monday night by beating local rivals AC Milan as the away team in a thrilling derby.

 Those who were at the San Siro on Sunday saw Hakan Calhanoglu's second-half double, a fine first-time strike in the 56th minute and a penalty four minutes later, earn Inter a 28th league win of the season.

-Calhanoglu winning the lunchtime clash was appropriate as the Turkey captain has been key to Inter's charge to the title, becoming one of Europe's best deep-lying playmakers since being signed from AC Milan three years ago.
+Calhanoglu role in winning the lunchtime clash was appropriate as the Turkey captain has been key to Inter's charge to the title, becoming one of Europe's best deep-lying play makers since being signed from AC Milan three years ago.

-"I didn't think I would score twice today, play well in a packed stadium and enjoy it so much," said Calhanoglu to DAZN.

 His brace took his all-competitions goal tally for the season to 15 and extended Inter's lead on second-placed Milan to a whopping 19 points.

-Inter were however helped by Adrien Tameze being sent off in the 49th minute for bundling over Henrikh Mkhitaryan, referee Maria Sole Ferrieri Caputi overturning her original decision to book Tameze after a check at the pitch-side monitor.
+Inter were helped when Torino's Adrien Tameze was sent off in the 49th minute for bundling over Henrikh Mkhitaryan, referee Maria Sole Ferrieri Caputi overturning her original decision to book Tameze after a check at the pitch-side monitor.

-Bologna slipped up in their bid for a first-ever appearance in the modern Champions League as they were held to a surprise 1-1 home draw by 18th-placed Udinese, who are three points from safety.
+Bologna slipped up in their bid for a first-ever appearance in the modern Champions League as they were held to a surprise 1-1 home draw by 18th-placed Udinese, who are three points from safety after Fabio Cannavaro's first full match in charge.

-Thiago Motta's side, whose last continental adventure was a run to the 2002 Intertoto Cup final, would have joined third-placed Juventus on 65 points with a win but could only manage a draw after Martín Payero's opener for the away side in stoppage time at the end of the first half.
+Thiago Motta's Bologna, whose last continental adventure was a run to the 2002 Intertoto Cup final, would have joined third-placed Juventus on 65 points with a win but could only manage a draw after Martin Payero's opener for the away side in stoppage time at the end of the first half.

-Atalanta, who have a game in hand on the rest of their top-five rivals, host lowly Empoli at the same time as Roma kick-off in Naples.
+Atalanta, who have a game in hand on all of their top-five rivals, host lowly Empoli at the same time as Roma kick-off in Naples.

-Gian Piero Gasperini's side are a point behind Lazio in seventh and have their own Europa League semi with Marseille to contend with on Thursday after also reaching the Italian Cup final.
+Gian Piero Gasperini's side are a point behind Lazio in seventh and have their own Europa League semi with Marseille on Thursday after also reaching the Italian Cup final.

 Recent Stories